 Creating a professional painting proposal is not as hard as it may look.
-A proper one will not only make your company look more professional but will set you apart from your competitors as well.
+A proper proposal will not only make your company look more professional but will set you apart from your competitors as well.

 All you need to do is to keep it simple and to the point, that’s what customers expect and want.
 A straight, to-the-point approach will provide all the necessary information and make your business seem more respectable.